danielabar/meblog/src/markdown/rails-kafka-consumer.md

 ## Validation in Consumer

-As a first attempt at making the code more resilient, we could modify the consumer to first check if the product exists, before attempting an update, otherwise log an error and manually dispatch to the dead letter queue (Karafka will only automatically produce a message to the DLQ when an exception is raised):
+As a first attempt at making the code more resilient, we could modify the consumer to check if the product exists, before attempting an update, otherwise log an error and manually dispatch to the dead letter queue (Karafka will only automatically produce a message to the DLQ when an exception is raised):

 ```ruby
 class ProductInventoryConsumer < ApplicationConsumer